-This article will discuss Sections 111CJ to 111CM of the Family Law Act 1975.
-These Sections set out the rules as to the jurisdiction for decisions about a guardian of a child’s property.
+Who has jurisdiction for decisions about a guardian of a child’s property in Australia?
+Let’s see what the Family Law Act of 1975 says.
+Sections 111CJ to 111CM of the Act set out the rules as to the jurisdiction for decisions about a guardian of a child’s property.

-The law mandates that parents must designate a party to care for their children if they pass away while the children are under the age of 18.
+The law mandates that parents must designate a party to care for their children.
+Such designation is necessary if they pass away while the children are under the age of 18.
 Those people are “guardians.”
-Making the right decision when choosing their guardian ensures that you are happy with the person who will look after your kids.
+Thus, making an informed decision in designating such person will give you peace of mind.

 Guardianship of a child’s property ensures the proper management and protection of a child’s assets until they reach adulthood.
 In NSW, the law provides for the appointment of a guardian to oversee a child’s financial affairs.
 A parent or legal guardian can appoint a guardian for their child’s property by making a Will.

-If a parent or legal guardian does not make a Will, the court may appoint a guardian if it is in the best interests of the child.
-The court may also appoint a guardian if the child’s current guardian is no longer able to carry out their duties.
+However, if a parent or legal guardian does not make a Will, the court may appoint a guardian.
+The court will also consider if it is in the best interests of the child.
+Moreover, the court may also appoint a guardian if the child’s current guardian cannot carry out their duties.

 In relation to the jurisdiction for decisions about a guardian of a child’s property, this Section only applies if a question under this Act is whether a court has the power to appoint a guardian of a child’s property or decide what powers that guardian has, instead of the following authorities: